-Students may follow one of two tracks to earn a Fine Arts degree.
-See facing page for Graphic Design Track.
+Students may follow one of two tracks to earn a Fine Arts degree:

-The Fine Arts Track provides a transfer program in the fine arts for students who wish to continue in this field after graduation.
+The Fine Arts track provides a transfer program in the fine arts for students who wish to continue in this field after graduation.
 In addition to the primary transfer function, this program also provides cultural enrichment for students wishing only the associate's degree.

-The Graphic Design Track provides students with the basic skills required for entry level employment as graphic designers and illustrators in design studios, publishing companies, printeries, and service bureaus.
+The Graphic Design track provides students with the basic skills required for entry level employment as graphic designers and illustrators in design studios, publishing companies, printeries, and service bureaus.
 This track emphasizes the development of aesthetic sensibilities using traditional mediums as well as new technologies.
 Students should take required courses first, then choose electives to meet their specific career goals.